sarkershantonu/python-for-java-testers/basics/keywords/readme.md

 # python keywords at a glance

+# Operators
-and	A logical operator
+- and	: A logical operator
-as	To create an alias
+- as	: Alias or rename

 assert	For debugging
 break	To break out of a loop
 class	To define a class